tphinkle/IntroPython_PredictiveModeling/README.md

 - For this workshop we will be using the Anaconda distribution of Python 3.6
 - Follow these instructions to download and install Python on your local machine, **even if you already have Python installed!**
+- If you already have an Anaconda distribution of Python 3.6 installed, you can probably skip this; otherwise, please continue
-- If you *really* think you don't need to install Python, please ask first :)
+- If you *really* think you don't need to install Python, please e-mail me to confirm :)

 ## Python download & installation instructions
 1. Go to the [Anaconda download page](https://www.continuum.io/downloads)